 When the machine is built, we travel to the site to validate (test) the collaborative robot safety application and perform a safeguarding compliance audit.
 This safety validation includes safety controls, mechanical limits, tooling and fixtures, safeguarding, and typically also include functional safety integration(s) with other machines.
 These tests may include critical safety functions such as safety-rated monitored stop (SRMS), power and force limiting (PFL), speed and separation monitoring (SSM), and, if equipped, proper operation of hand-guided controls.
 Also, upon request, our safety engineers can provide calibrated quasi-static and transient contact tests using specialized, calibrated test equipment.
 All test results and any findings are shown in a comprehensive machinery safety test report.

 By involving Machine Safety Specialists (MSS) early in the project, we ensure a safe and smooth production release of your collaborative robot application.
-Our certified safety engineers and training team is prepared to support your team with machine safety and risk assessment training, safety design verification and safety validation services.
-Let us know how we can help ensure your robotics and machines comply to the latest safety standards.
+Our certified safety engineers and training team is prepared to support your team with Machine Safety and Risk Assessment Training, safety design verification and safety validation services.
+Let us know how we can help ensure your robotics and machines comply with the latest safety standards.
 We’re standing by to meet your machine safety needs.

 Risk assessments must be done with any type of industrial machine, whether it is an industrial robot or a collaborative robot (“Cobot”).
-However, it is especially important for collaborative robots since they operate autonomously, and may operate without any type of fence or guarding.
+Risk assessments are especially important for collaborative robots since they operate autonomously and may operate without any type of fence or guarding.
 Such risk assessments and resulting risk reduction measures greatly reduce the risk of a robot/human impact injury.